 Candidates and Campaign Committees

-For information pertaining to the 2014 regularly scheduled Council district elections, please refer to the Ethics Commission's Election Information page.
+For campaign finance information pertaining to specific City elections, please refer to the Ethics Commission's Campaign Information page.

 State campaign laws are enforced by the Fair Political Practices Commission [FPPC], which has prepared campaign manuals applicable to all candidates and committees.
 The Ethics Commission has prepared its own campaign manuals (see links below) specifically designed for candidates and committees participating in City of San Diego elections.